kelteseth/arewemodulesyet/Readme.md

 - name: fmt
   # Can be different from lib name.
 For example vulkan-cpp uses vulkan_cpp!
   import_statement: fmt
-  # Unix timestamp, since when the lib has modules support.
+  # Date since when the lib has modules support.
 Used for extrapolating finish date
-  modules_support_date: 1665476134
+  modules_support_date: 2024/5/22
   status: ✅
   help_wanted: ❌
   current_min_cpp_version: 11